'A big deal': US, Philippines tighten military ties

 “I am confident that we will continue to work together to defend our shared values of freedom, democracy and human dignity,” Austin said.
 “As you heard me say before, the United States and the Philippines are more than just allies.
 We’re family.”

 Knickmeyer reported from Washington.
-Associated Press journalists Joeal Calupitan in Manila, the Philippines, and Kiko Rosario in Bangkok, Thailand, contributed to this report.
+Associated Press journalists Joeal Calupitan in Manila and Kiko Rosario in Bangkok contributed to this report.

 Credit: JAM STA ROSA